-The steel electrodes consisted of 4 steel reinforcement bars ( $\emptyset$ 10 mm) connected by welding to a steel rod ( $\emptyset$ 6 mm) with a total steel surface of 200 cm2.
-The concrete cell separator was casted with a repair mortar, 1-component CC mortar complying to EN 1504-3 as R4 mortar and having a resistivity similar to host concrete.
-The electrolyte in the anode compartment consisted of a simulated concrete pore solution (pH 12,8 - 13,5), the catholyte consisted of a 1,5 - 2,0 % NaCl solution, initially saturated with calcium hydroxide (CH).
+The steel electrodes consisted of 4 steel reinforcement bars (Ø 10 mm) connected by welding to a steel rod (\emptyset 6 mm) with a total steel surface of 200 cm2.
+The concrete cell separator was cast with a re-pair mortar, 1-component CC mortar complying to EN 1504-3 as R4 mortar.
+The electrolyte in the anode compartment consisted of a simulated concrete pore solution (pH 12.8 - 13.5), the catholyte consisted of a 1.5 - 2.0 % NaCl solution, initially saturated with calcium hydroxide (CH).
 The current and steel potentials were measured and recorded online with the CAS MO-DAC monitoring and control system.
 Data were recorded every 30 min.
+The galvanic cell shown schematically in figure 3 simulates the set-up of a patch repair in a concrete member: The SFG anode is connected to the rebar in the passivating environment of the patch repair simulated by the artificial pore solution with a pH of 12.8 - 13.5, separated by a 3 cm thick mortar slab (made from repair mortar) from the adjacent rebar immersed into a moderately corroding salt solution (1.5 % NaCl, satd.
+CH, pH kept > 9) - simulating the "old" concrete.
+The steel reinforcement bars are intensely aerated in both compartments.
+This set-up creates an environment that is very harsh in comparison to the real situation with respect to oxygen transport to the steel rebar surface and with respect to ion transport which is fast in solution but slow in concrete.
+Data received so far compared with published data [5] indicate that the time scale in the galvanic cell set-up is about ten times faster than in a concrete environment.

-The galvanic performance of the anodes for corrosion protection of steel reinforcement bars in chloride environment (3 % NaCl) was evaluated in a electrolytic cell consisting of a 3 liter bucket in which an aerator, steel reinforcement bars and reference cell as shown in figure 3 were immersed in 1,5 Liters of 3 % NaCl.
+The galvanic performance of the anodes for corrosion protection of steel reinforcement bars in chloride environment (3 % NaCl) was evaluated in an electrolytic cell consisting of a 3-litre bucket in which an aerator, steel reinforcement bars and reference cell as shown in figure 3 were immersed in 1.5 litres of 3 % NaCl.